datalakehouse/docs/docs/platform/howto/create_authentication_token.rst

 Create an authentication token
 ==============================

-You can use the DLH web console to create an authentication token for use with the DLH command-line interface (CLI) or API.
+You can use the datalakehouse web console to create an authentication token for use with the datalakehouse command-line interface (CLI) or API.

 To create an authentication token:

-1. Log in to the `DLH web console <https://console.DLH.io/>`_.
+1. Log in to the `datalakehouse web console <https://console.datalakehouse.io/>`_.

 2. Click the user icon in the top-right corner of the page.